mdn/content/files/en-us/web/html/element/th/index.md

 This element includes the [global attributes](/en-US/docs/Web/HTML/Global_attributes).

 - `abbr`
-  - : Contains a short abbreviated description of the header cell's content.
+  - : A short, abbreviated description of the header cell's content provided as an alternative label to use for the header cell when referencing the cell in other contexts.
 Some user-agents, such as speech readers, may present this description before the content itself.
 - `colspan`
-  - : Contains a non-negative integer value that indicates for how many columns the header cell extends.
-Its default value is `1`.
-Values higher than 1000 will be considered as incorrect and will be set to the default value (`1`).
+  - : A non-negative integer value indicating how many columns the header cell spans or extends.
+The default value is `1`.
+User agents dismiss values higher than 1000 as incorrect, defaulting such values to `1`.
 - `headers`
-  - : Contains a list of space-separated strings, each corresponding to the `id` attribute of the `<th>` elements that apply to this element.
+  - : A list of space-separated strings corresponding to the `id` attributes of the `<th>` elements that provide the headers for this header cell.
 - `rowspan`
-  - : Contains a non-negative integer value that indicates for how many rows the header cell extends.
-Its default value is `1`; if its value is set to `0`, it extends until the end of the table section ({{HTMLElement("thead")}}, {{HTMLElement("tbody")}}, {{HTMLElement("tfoot")}}, even if implicitly defined), that the cell belongs to.
-Values higher than 65534 are clipped down to 65534.
+  - : A non-negative integer value indicating how many rows the header cell spans or extends.
+The default value is `1`; if its value is set to `0`, the header cell will extends to the end of the table grouping section ({{HTMLElement("thead")}}, {{HTMLElement("tbody")}}, {{HTMLElement("tfoot")}}, even if implicitly defined), that the `<th>` belongs to.
+Values higher than `65534` are clipped at `65534`.
 - `scope`

   - : Defines the cells that the header (defined in the `<th>`) element relates to.
 Possible {{Glossary("enumerated", "enumerated")}} values are: